-An output's current feedback message is always sent using a PropB PGN.
-The data is always sent as a word (2 bytes) with a resolution of 1mA/bit.
+An output's feedback message is always sent using a PropB PGN.
 If and only if the "Axiomatic Proprietary B scheme is used" is set to TRUE, then the Axiomatic Proprietary scheme is used.
-If an open circuit is detected when the output is supposed to be on, the AXIO_STATUS_BYTE is set to \$02 (out of range low) and if an overcurrent is detected, it is set to \$03 (out of range high).
-Otherwise, the status byte reflects the state of the output LOGIC (\$00 = Off, \$01 = On), and the data will reflect the current measured through the load.
+For feedback messages, the AXIO_MSG_IDENTIFIER_BYTE will be set to \$0F, and, since diagnostics are not available on the outputs, the AXIO_STATUS_BYTE will always be \$01.
+The data will reflect the setpoint of the output signal.